pabloacera/Jasper-keras/README.md

 # Jasper-keras
-## Jasper is an end-to-end convolutional neural acoustic model developed by Jason Li et al. (https://arxiv.org/pdf/1904.03288.pdf)
+## Jasper architecture developed by Jason Li et al. (https://arxiv.org/pdf/1904.03288.pdf)

-This is an implementation of the model in python and keras.
+This is an implementation of the model using python and keras.

 ```